Dexas · The Long Game · Foundations

 Counting Outs

-The cards that improve your hand, how to count them quickly, and the "rule of 2 and 4" that lets you estimate your equity without doing real math.
-With a draw-spotting flash drill.
+The cards that improve your hand, how to count them in seconds, and the "rule of 2 and 4" that turns an out count into an instant equity estimate — no real math required.
+With a draw-spotting drill, an out-counting drill, and a live rule-of-2-and-4 calculator.

 3 interactives